 First of all, it’s important to note that tax laws are constantly changing, both in your home country and abroad.
 Tax treaties may change in response to shifts in the law in one country or another, meaning it’s absolutely crucial to stay current on relevant international laws.

-Allowances on what is taxed where, how income counts as taxable or untaxable, and so forth are all important to keep track of since they have implications on how your overall obligations to each country work.
+Allowances on what is taxed where, where income counts as taxable or untaxable, and so forth are all important to keep track of since they have implications on how your overall obligations to each country work.

 Tip 2: Keep Home Country Laws in Mind